MicrosoftDocs/bot-docs/articles/includes/quickstart/python/quickstart-python-prerequisites.md

     pip install cookiecutter==1.7.0
     ```

-    The last package, cookiecutter, will be used to generate your bot.
-Verify that cookiecutter was installed correctly by running `cookiecutter --help`.
+The last package, **cookiecutter**, will be used to generate your bot.
+Verify that it was installed correctly by running `cookiecutter --help`.

 1. To create your bot run: